 ConceptDraw: To access the Café and Restaurant Solution ($25) you’ll have to download ConceptDraw Pro, which costs $199.

-Your kitchen floor plan is so important to your bottom line.
+Your kitchen floor plan is crucial to your bottom line.

-A kitchen layout affects everything from food quality to speed of service, so it’s something you really have to get right.
+A kitchen layout affects everything from food quality and speed of service, to food safety and hygiene, so it’s something you really have to get right.

 The floor plan shown above illustrates a restaurant kitchen designed around an island.
 This type of design works well because it: